KevinAst/svelte-native-forms/src/util/persistentStore.md

 ```

 You can see where these two application hooks are encoding/decoding
-the persistent values into a simple string representation.
+the persistent values into simple strings.

 **Please Note** that these callbacks are NOT yet reasoning over the
 `key` parameter.
 Because we are using a single key, it can be